When looking at an item’s consumption, you want to verify your data is accurate.

-- Was this my beginning inventory count?
+Was this my beginning inventory count?

-- Did I receive this amount in this period?
+Did I receive this amount in this period?

-- Was this my ending inventory count?
+Was this my ending inventory count?

 If any of these values appear off, it could be due to the following reasons:

-- Delivery data entry error
+Invoice data entry error

-- Miscounts (on either opening or closing inventory)
+Miscounts (on either opening or closing inventory)

-Delivery Data Entry Error
+Invoice Data Entry Error

-- Verified the delivery matches the invoice.
+Verified the delivery matches the paper invoice.
 Make sure that you haven’t missed any items, and added the correct amounts.
 For example, if you received a case of wine, make sure you added it as 1 case, and not 1 unit.

 Over time, your venue might have some duplicate items.
 There are a few reasons this can happen:

-- Often with beer bottles, the barcode on the bottle and the case may be different, or the bottles don’t have barcodes.
+Sometimes items come in cases, and the barcodes on the case and individual item are different.
+Often with beer bottles, the barcode on the bottle and the case may be different, or the bottles don’t have barcodes.